MicrosoftDocs/customer-insights/topics/developers/faq/index.md

 ## What happens when my project is throttled?

 Once the project has exceeded its quota beyond some grace period, the Product Insights Collector will start rejecting events from its clients.
 Transient spikes in traffic are unlikely to trigger throttling.
 The SDK on the client will retry the upload until it reaches the maximum queue size or it exceeds the max retry count.

-## Which URLs do I need to list for the Aria Collectors?

-TK (table)

 ## What would happen if a malicious hacker snooped and got my tenant’s ingestion token?